SalikYousuf/oopsCollege/README.md

 # OOPs

+## About
-This repository is aimed to preserve my OOP code that I have written throughout the semester.
+This repository is aimed to preserve my OOP code that I have written in the Autumn 2024.

+## Author
+Mohammad Saalim Khan